thradams/cake/ownership.md

 Flow analysis must know that when f goes of of scope it does not owns any resource.

-To track ownership fours states are used "uninitialized", "moved", "null" and "not null".
+To track ownership fours states are used

+- uninitialized
+- moved
+- null
+- not null

 We can assert compile time states in cake using **static_state**

+Sample:

 ```c
 T * p;
 static_state(p, "uninitialized");